High Weald

 You will need to demonstrate that:

-• your project is good value.
+• Your project is good value.
 You can show this by supplying three quotes and/or comparing your costs to published rates e.g. countryside stewardship payment rates.

-• you will undertake the work to a high standard.
+• You will undertake the work to a high standard.
 You can show this by providing lots of detail on how you will do the work or by providing a locally or nationally recognised specification that you will use.

-• you will be able to maintain the work for long term benefit.
-A management plan or business plan is the best way of showing how you will do this.
+• You will be able to maintain the work for long term benefit.
+A management plan or business plan is the best way of showing how you will do this

 We are unable to fund the costs of completing the application form.
 We recommend that you do this yourself.
 However, you may wish to provide supporting information produced by other people.